-A broken ankle or broken foot is an injury to the bone.
-You may experience a broken ankle or broken foot during a car crash or from a simple misstep or fall.
+A broken foot is an injury to the bone.
+You may experience a broken foot during a car crash or from a simple misstep or fall.

-The seriousness of a broken ankle or broken foot varies.
+The seriousness of a broken foot varies.
 Fractures can range from tiny cracks in your bones to breaks that pierce your skin.

-Treatment for a broken ankle or broken foot depends on the exact site and severity of the fracture.
-A severely broken ankle or broken foot may require surgery to implant plates, rods or screws into the broken bone to maintain proper position during healing.
+Treatment for a broken foot depends on the exact site and severity of the fracture.
+A severely broken foot may require surgery to implant plates, rods or screws into the broken bone to maintain proper position during healing.

-A fall or blow to your ankle can break one or more of the three bones in your ankle joint — the fibula, the tibia and the talus — while rolling your ankle can cause a break in the knobby bumps at the end of the tibia and fibula.
-The most common foot fractures are in the toes or the long bones just behind the toes (metatarsals).
+A fall or blow to your ankle can break one or more of the three bones in your ankle joint — the fibula, the tibia and the talus.
+Rolling your ankle can cause a break in the knobby bumps at the end of the tibia and fibula.

-If you have a broken ankle or broken foot, you may experience some of the following signs and symptoms:
+If you have a broken foot, you may experience some of the following signs and symptoms:

 - Immediate, throbbing pain